sh-r/Visual-Snow-Syndrome/README.md

 PyInstaller executable (To Be Added).

 For developers:<br/>
 You can clone this repository and download the contents.
-Instructions for this- To Be Added
+Instructions for this- (To Be Added).

 Project Members:
 1. Shika Rao